Stream report for

 Water quality samples are analyzed monthly for temperature, dissolved oxygen (DO), pH, conductivity, turbidity, total suspended solids, ortho-phosphorus, total phosphorus, ammonia, nitrate-nitrogen, total nitrogen, and fecal coliform bacteria (FC).
 Results are compared to State water quality standards.
 Water quality standards are designed to protect public health and aquatic life.
 Comparing monitoring results to water quality standards allows an understanding of how safe the creek is for recreational contact as well as for aquatic life.
 (See link at top of page to view current water data.)

 State water quality standards were revised in 2003.
-Kelsey Creek is considered a “Class AA” water body under the 1997 rules.
-As the 2003 rules become effective Kelsey Creek is categorized as “Core Salmon Migration and Rearing Habitat” for aquatic life use.
+Kelsey Creek is now categorized as “Core Summer Salmonid Habitat” for aquatic life use.
 As part of the updated water quality standards the creek has been assigned an additional “Supplemental Spawning and Incubation Protection” temperature criteria of 13 ºC to be applied from September 15th through May 15th.
-Kelsey Creek is designated as “Primary Contact” for recreational use.
-Both sampling sites in Kelsey Creek are listed on the 2004 Washington Department of Ecology’s (Ecology) 303(d) list for violation of dissolved oxygen (DO), temperature, and fecal coliform (FC) bacteria standards.
+Kelsey Creek is designated as “Extraordinary Contact” for recreational use.
+Both sampling sites in Kelsey Creek are listed on the 2012 Washington Department of Ecology’s (Ecology) 303(d) list for violation of dissolved oxygen (DO), temperature, and fecal coliform (FC) bacteria standards ( Category 5).
 See Table 1 for a summary of water quality violations in the creek during the most recent water year.

 The water quality in Kelsey Creek was characterized as fair in 1989 (Metro 1990).
 The creek was described as having been impacted by high storm flows that resulted in degraded spawning habitats.
 To view charts of current data for Kelsey Creek, visit the links above.